Artemisia frigida

-Artemisia frigida is a widespread species of flowering plant in the aster family, which is known as the sunflower family.
+Artemisia frigida is a widespread species of flowering plant in the family Asteraceae.
 It is native to Europe, Asia, and much of North America.
 In parts of the north-central and northeastern United States it is an introduced species.

 Names

 Common names include fringed sagebrush, prairie sagewort, arctic sage and pasture sage.
 The plant is not, however, closely related to the true sages Salvia.

 In the Zuni language this plant is called to'shoeha'chikĭa, meaning "seeds leaf sweet".

 Description

 Artemisia frigida is a perennial plant with a woody base.
 The stems spread out, generally forming a mat or clump up to 40 cm tall.
 The stems are covered in lobed gray-green leaves which are coated in silvery hairs.
 The inflorescence contains many spherical flower heads each about half a centimeter wide and lined with woolly-haired, gray-green or brownish phyllaries.
 The flower heads contain several pistillate ray florets and many bisexual disc florets.
 The plant is aromatic, with a strong scent.
 This plant can make a great many seeds.
 It can also spread by layering; in some years it produces very few seeds.

 Artemisia frigida is common and dominant or codominant in many areas, especially in dry and disturbed habitat types.
 It is common in the Rocky Mountains and Great Plains in North America, where it occurs in grasslands, shrublands, and woodlands, among others.
 It has a tendency to increase in areas that have been heavily grazed by livestock.
 Overgrowth of the plant is sometimes an indicator of overgrazing on rangeland.
 It sometimes becomes an aggressive weed.
 Ranchers have considered the plant to be both an adequate forage species and a worthless nuisance species.
 Artemisia frigida's common name is wild sage.
 Sometimes known as prairie sage and sagewort.